Design (M.Des.)/Public Administration (M.P.A.)

 STEM Qualification for International Students

 The M.Des. and M.P.A. degree qualifies as a STEM degree, which allows international students to apply for a 24-month extension to the typical 12-month optional practical training (OPT) period.
 This means students completing this degree may be eligible for up to three years of work in the United States.
-See the Illinois Tech International Center website for more information.
+See the Illinois Tech Office of Global Services website for more information.

 “I was looking for civic design and how design can be used in the public sector.
 This is a very up-and-coming discipline or space of work.
 That’s why I chose Illinois Tech and started with the Master of Public Administration and the Master of Design.”

 M.Des. and M.P.A.